Liqueur: European Union

+United Kingdom

+After the UK formally left The European Union on the 31st January 2020, many existing EU laws rolled over into the UK framework including the legalities around Liqueurs and since have not significantly changed.

 United States

 The Alcohol and Tobacco Tax and Trade Bureau regulates liqueurs similarly to Canada.
 Liqueurs (and also cordials) are defined as products created by mixing or redistilling distilled spirits with fruit, plant products, natural flavors, extracts, or sweeteners.
 These additives must be added in an amount not less than 2.5% by weight of the final product.